 Jim is approved to conduct lessons through Wyzant Online.
 Wyzant Online allows students and tutors to work remotely via video, audio, and collaborative whiteboard tools.
 For more information about how online tutoring works, check out Wyzant Online.

 If you’re interested in online lessons, message Jim to get started.

 I am a Caltech Alumnus tutoring in SAT/ACT test prep, mathematics, physics, ESL, foreign languages and English composition.
-I have experience tutoring in algebra, trigonometry, geometry, calculus, pre-calculus, AP Physics, and Mandarin Chinese.
+I have vast experience tutoring in calculus, pre-calculus, algebra, trigonometry, geometry, AP Physics, French, and Mandarin Chinese.
 Exam prep emergencies are my specialty!
 I also give expert one-on-one assistance and guidance with your college applications, as well as brainstorming and proofreading your college app Personal Statement essays.

 A little about me: I majored in Applied Physics at Caltech.
 Without any format test prep training at the time, my SAT scores were 740 in English, 760 in math.
 My SAT Math Level 2 and Physics subject test scores were both 800.
 Having lived and studied in France, Austria and Taiwan, I am fluent in French, German and Mandarin Chinese languages with an excellent accent in each, and can tutor in foreign language conversational skills including pronunciation.
 I also tutor foreign students in English/ESL.
 My students mostly live in Simi Valley, Moorpark and Thousand Oaks areas.